medelm1/vue-hello-component/README.md

 ## Styling

 The component comes with scoped styles, so it will not affect other parts of your application.
+The styles can be customized by modifying the component's scoped CSS.

 ## License

 MIT